BioMedBigDataCenter/VENAS/README.md

 #!bash
 python -u parsimony-informative.py -i example_data -m variation_graph_taxonid_2697049_outgroupid_none.ma -b none -r 0 -f "OEAV139851"
 ```
+**Parameter Description:**
+*	-h, --help: Show help information
+*	-i INPATH, --inpath INPATH: the location of the multiple-aligned sequences.
+*	-m MA, --ma MA： the filename of the multiple-aligned sequences in fasta format.
+*	-b, --base: Number of valid bases (A,T,C,G) contained at a locus in all genomes of the input file.
+In the default parameters, the PIS was effective if the number of unambiguous bases (A,T,C,G) ≥80% of the total genome.
+That is, if the number of effective bases of this PIS is less than 80% of the total genome, it is not counted as ePIS
+*	-r, --remove：This threshold is the frequency of ePIS.
+If the frequency of ePIS in the sequence greater than this threshold is not a valid base (A,T,C,G), the sequence is screened out
+*	-f REFERENCE, --reference REFERENCE：The title of the reference genome in the input multiple alignment result file.

+**Results Description:**
+*	rm_non-ATCG_genomes.ma: result files obtained after filtering based on -b and -r thresholds.
+*	freq_all.txt: Frequency table of all filtered ePIS calculated from the "rm_non-ATCG_genomes.ma" file. "reference" indicates the position of ePIS on the reference genome. "alignment_pos" indicates the position of ePIS on the alignment sequence. "frequence" indicates the frequency of the ePIS. "depth" indicates the effective bases (A,T,C,G) number of the ePIS
+*	pi_pos_all.fasta: the fasta composed of ePIS in each sequence.

 ### Part 2: Viral genome evolution network construction